behance/docker-php/README.md

 ### Testing
 ---
 - Requires `docker` and `docker-compose`

 To test locally, run `bash -e ./test.sh {docker-machine}` where `docker-machine` is the IP of the connected docker engine.
+This will:
+- Build all variants and engine versions.
+- [Goss](https://goss.rocks) runs at the end of each container build, confirming package, config, and extension installation.
+- Run each built container, check the default output from its live service.
+- Perform a large file upload

 These same tests get run automatically, per pull request, via Travis CI